SourenP/quadots/README.md

 When a behavior is added to the Simulation, an index is returned.
 This index is then passed to a point to which you want to assign that behavior.

 So let's make our points!

+They will both have positions x = 200, y = 200

+The first point will be facing at an angle = 0 and the other 180.
+So back to back.

+The first has a velocity = 1 and the other 2.

+And finally, we'll give them both the same behavior index b.

 ```
 // Create two Points in the middle of the screen facing opposite directions